inaLitso/dbt_enpal_assessment/README.md

 ## Documentation & Testing

 * Centralized column descriptions in `models/documentation/documentation_crm.md`
-* Each model has a YAML file with:
+* Each layer has a YAML file with:
+  * Models description

-  * Column descriptions (referencing centralized doc)
+  * Columns description (referencing centralized doc)
   * Tests: `not_null`, `unique`
 * Ensures **consistency, collaboration, and governance**